Babelscape/ner4id/README.md

 - Rather than ensembling the predictions of 9 model checkpoints, we consider the predictions only of the best model;
 - To identify entities, we use rely on commonly-used SpaCy NER tagger rather than on the WikiNEuRal-based model.

+For further implementation details, please refer to the paper.

 <br>